 There are a lot of questions and, unfortunately, not enough answers.
 You will need to do what is right for yourself first, but here are a few things to consider for your plan b:

-1. Decide on your shows in the next few weeks, is it worth it to work them given the current circumstances?
+1. Decide on your shows in the next few weeks.
+Is it worth it to work them, given the current circumstances?
 Contact the organizers to see if they are thinking about canceling.
 The earlier you know, the more money you may be able to save by canceling travel reservations.
 If they aren’t canceling, are they willing to forego typical cancellation issues if you choose not to attend?
 Are they willing to refund booth fees?
 Ask questions.
 Then decide if it is worth it to you to vend at a show.
 Money needed for rent, insurance, food vs. the possibility of becoming ill.
 Not an easy decision.

 2. Apply for shows later in summer/fall when there will be more known about this virus.
 While searching for shows to sell at this year, focus efforts on securing fairs in the latter part of the year.
 Hopefully, there is a vaccination for the virus, or it will have already run its course.
-Also, reach out to the host organization to see what if any policies they have in place for withdrawing from the show if the virus is still an issue.
+Also, reach out to the host organization to see what policies they have in place for withdrawing from the show if the virus is still an issue.

 3. Contact your customers through email or social media to let them know what is going on.
 If you have an online shop, list inventory and let them know they can still purchase from you in your shop.
 If you don’t have an online shop, you may want to consider setting one up for now.
 There are many options which you can do relatively quickly, Etsy and Shopify are two.
 Both have online guidelines on how to set up shop.
 You could easily be ready to sell in a few hours.
 Once up and running, link your online profiles to your shop.
 Provide a way for your customers a way to still buy from you if your fair cancels.
 (You can always close your shop once the uncertainty of this time ends.)